pep8speaks-org/pep8speaks/README.md

 # Features

+ - The bot makes **a single comment on the PR and keeps updating it** on new commits.
+No hussle on emails !
- - To pause the bot from commenting on a PR, comment `@pep8speaks Keep Quiet.`
+ - To pause the bot on a PR, comment `@pep8speaks Keep Quiet.`
  - Comment `@pep8speaks Resume now.` to resume.
   - The keywords are `quiet` and `resume` and the mention of the bot.
- - The bot's last comment is not repeated.
-Hence if the PR is updated and the bot does not comment, it means it stands with its previous comment.
- - Mention `@pep8speaks` in a review summary while creating a review of a PR, and it will comment a gist of diff suggesting fixes for the PR.
+ - Mention `@pep8speaks` in a **review summary** while creating a review of a PR, and it will comment a gist of diff suggesting fixes for the PR.
 [Example](https://github.com/OrkoHunter/test-pep8speaks/pull/22#issuecomment-270826241)
   - In the review summary, you can also write `@pep8speaks suggest diff` or anything you wish, as long as you mention the bot.
  - Write `@pep8speaks pep8ify` in a review summary and it will create a Pull Request with changes suggested by [`autopep8`](https://github.com/hhatto/autopep8) against the branch of the author of the PR. `autopep8` fixes most of the errors reported by [`pycodestyle`](https://github.com/PyCQA/pycodestyle).
   - `@pep8speaks` along with `pep8ify` in a single review summary rules out the diff feature.